dag-andersen/khaos-monkey/README.md

 # Why would you need this monkey?

+> *TLDR*: khaos-monkey is a simple chaos monkey built for Kubernetes.
+It terminates grouped pods at random based on shared rules/modes for all workload in selected namespaces.
+The project focuses on simplicity, being lightweight, and streamlining chaos applied to all workload.

 [Chaos Engineering](https://principlesofchaos.org/) is the discipline of experimenting on a system in order to build confidence in the system’s capability to withstand turbulent conditions in production.
-Netflix created the project called, [*Chaos Monkey*](https://github.com/Netflix/chaosmonkey), in 2011 which kickstarted the Chaos Engineering discipline.
+In 2011, Netflix created the project called, [*Chaos Monkey*](https://github.com/Netflix/chaosmonkey), which kickstarted the Chaos Engineering discipline.

 **khaos-monkey** is a simple chaos monkey built for Kubernetes.
 All it does is randomly terminating pods following specific rules.
 The project focuses on simplicity, being lightweight, and streamlining chaos applied to the workload. *khaos-monkey* is built in rust with [kube-rs](https://github.com/kube-rs/kube-rs).

-## How is this monkey different from similar tools?

 I created this tool because the tools I found didn't fit my use case very well.
-Tools like [kube-monkey](https://github.com/asobti/kube-monkey) force you to add labels to every single resource you want the chaos monkey to target. **khaos-monkey** takes another approach and focuses on having equal rules for all pods in a given namespace. **khaos-monkey**' main use case is to target whole namespaces.
-It is built on the philosophy that **all** systems/services should be resilient enough that a few "crashes" doesn't result in downtime.

 In my experience, if you are orchestrating a huge Kubernetes cluster and installs a chaos monkey and let it up to the developers to remember to add specific labels to their workload, then they will forget about it.
-Close to no one will remember to opt-in and therefore we can't have confidence that the services can tolerate random failure/crashes.
+Close to no one will remember to opt-in and therefore you can't have confidence that the services can tolerate random failure/crashes.
-Targeting whole namespaces kind of "forces" the developer to take an active decision...
+Targeting whole namespaces kind of "forces" the developer to make an active decision...
 Choose to opt-out or make sure that my system/service can survive occasional crashes.
 If getting targeted by chaos is not default then no one will remember to opt-in and no resilience will be ensured.

 This is kind of how they did it at Netflix.
 Not forcing their "engineers to architect their code in any specific way"[link](https://netflixtechblog.com/netflix-chaos-monkey-upgraded-1d679429be5d), but instead, have a chaos monkey that indirectly forces their engineers to build their system resilient enough to survive incidents.

+## How is this monkey different from similar tools?

+**kube-monkey**
+Tools like [kube-monkey](https://github.com/asobti/kube-monkey) compel you to add labels to every single resource you want the chaos monkey to target. **khaos-monkey** takes another approach and focuses on having equal rules for all pods in a given namespace.
+The main use case of **khaos-monkey**' is to target whole namespaces. **khaos-monkey** is built on the philosophy that **all** systems/services should be resilient enough that a few "crashes" do not result in downtime.

+**chaoskube**
+[chaoskube](https://github.com/linki/chaoskube) is a great tool! chaoskube is probably the most similar tool to **khaos-monkey**. chaoskube has more ways of selecting pods, which is nice.
+This repo differentiates itself from this tool by having multiple modes. chaoskube is fixed in the mode I call ["fixed 1"](#fixed-number-of-pods-killed). chaoskube sees all pods as equal - it doesn't matter if there are 100 replicas of a given deployment and only 1 of another... the likely hood of hitting each pod is the same. **khaos-monkey** tries to group pods in deployments, so the number of deleted pods depends on the replica number of each deployment.

+**litmus**
 Another great tool is [litmus](https://litmuschaos.io/) (which I am a huge fan of).
-It is much more advanced and better suited for big mature infrastructure - but it can be a bit cumbersome to install and may be overkill for smaller experimental clusters.
+Litmus is much more advanced and better suited for big mature infrastructure - but it can be a bit cumbersome to install and may be overkill for smaller experimental clusters.
 This monkey is simple to install and is very lightweight.
 Running litmus on your local [kind](https://kind.sigs.k8s.io/) or [minikube](https://minikube.sigs.k8s.io/) cluster can be a bit overkill and resource-intensive.

 # 3 Modes